 Content sells better than a great offer

-Analysis of the campaigns of B2B email marketing agency Admitter shows that in 90% a link “more info” wins from a call to action “try me now” or “buy now.”
+Analysis of the campaigns of B2B email marketing agency Admitter shows that in 90% the Call to Action link text “more info” wins from a Call to Action texts like “try me now” or “buy now.”
 A confirmation that telling before selling works in most cases, especially if information is aligned with interests and profile of the B2B recipient.

 In most cases the recipients want to be informed about options, read helpful or entertaining content, or see references in the form of cases.
 Most people won’t get excited from just “look at our possibilities.”
 They crave engaging content.
 This shows that you must find creative ways to convey the message.
 Don’t sell the product but the content.
 Adding to that, each stage of the buyer descision asks for his own type of content as the table below illustrates.